AMWA BCP-007-03: NMOS With MXL

 Typical values used by MXL Receiver resources for the media_types attribute include but are not limited to:

-The Receiver MUST express its limitations or preferences regarding the flows that it supports consuming by declaring constraints in accordance with the BCP-004-01 specification.
-The Receiver SHOULD express its constraints as precisely as possible, to enable a Controller to determine, with high confidence, the Receiver’s compatibility with available MXL flows.
-It is not always practical for the constraints to enumerate every type of flow a Receiver can or cannot consume; however, they SHOULD describe as many commonly used operating points as practical, along with any preferences.
+The Receiver MUST express its limitations or preferences regarding the MXL Flows that it supports consuming by declaring Receiver Capabilities in accordance with the BCP-004-01 specification.
+The Receiver SHOULD express its capabilities as precisely as possible, to enable a Controller to determine, with high confidence, the Receiver’s compatibility with available MXL Flows.
+It is not always practical for the parameter constraints to enumerate every type of MXL Flow a Receiver can or cannot consume; however, they SHOULD describe as many commonly used operating points as practical, along with any preferences.

 The Receiver MUST use the constraint_sets parameter within the caps object to describe supported combinations of parameters, using the parameter constraints defined in the Capabilities Register of the NMOS Parameter Registers.
 The full details are described in BCP-004-01 NMOS Receiver Capabilities.